lovelyzoo/bookshop-sporty/README.md

 GET `/books/{isbn}` - get details and inventory of an individual book GET `/books` - get details and inventory of all books POST `/books` - add a book
-PUT `/books` - update a book's details
+PUT `/books` - update book details
 DELETE `/books/{isbn}` - remove a book
 POST `/inventory/{isbn}` - add inventory to a book
 PUT `/inventory/{isbn}` - update book inventory
-DELETE `/inventory/{isbn}` - remove inventory from a book GET `/customers/{userId}` - get the loyalty points for an individual customer GET `/customers` - get the loyalty points for all customers GET `/purchase` - confirm what the outcome of a purchase will be POST `/purchase` - perform a purchase
+DELETE `/inventory/{isbn}` - remove inventory from a book GET `/customers/{userId}` - get loyalty points for an individual customer GET `/customers` - get loyalty points for all customers GET `/purchase` - determine what the outcome of a purchase will be POST `/purchase` - make a purchase

 Example requests and notes on the request/response bodies are in the following sections.

-### Returning the books available for purchase
+### Get details and inventory of books
 `base_price` is the price of the book before any modifiers for type or bundle size are applied.
 There can be up to 3 entries in the `inventory` array, one for each type.
 If a type is not present in the array then it is not currently available.